gaoxifeng/robust_hex_dominant_meshing/README.md

 On MacOS, compiling should be as simple as Load the project "robust_hex_dominant_meshing" into CLion and Build from Clion

-On Windows, open the generated file InstantMeshes.sln after CMake compilation and proceed building as usual from within Visual Studio.
+On Windows, open the generated file robust_hex_dominant_meshing.sln after CMake compilation and proceed building as usual from within Visual Studio.

 # Usage